edgaromarlopezhernandez/movie_category_app/README.md

 - List all movie pictures order by release year.
 - List all movie pictures order by votes.
 - List all movie pictures order by specific release year.
-- Vote up a movie
+- Vote up a movie.
-- Vote down a movie
+- Vote down a movie.
-- Get movie image by id
+- Get movie image by id.

 ## TECHNICAL REQUIREMENTS
 **The Java version used: 17**

 **Build automation tool: Maven**

-**Framework selected: Spring Boot 3.2.3**.
+**Framework selected: Spring Boot 3.2.3**

 #### DATABASE